 You can also call NUPD at the non-emergency number +1.617.373.2121 or emergency number +1.617.373.3333.

 Immediately ask to speak with a representative from the nearest embassy or consulate of your country of citizenship if you are arrested for any reason.
 Locations of U.S. Embassies may be found on their website.
 Embassy information worldwide for all travelers may be found at http://embassy.goabroad.com.
 You should also attempt to contact your emergency point of contact, as well as the university via the Northeastern Travel Support Network’s international assistance hotline +1.857.214.5332 or NUPD.

 What’s the best way to reduce the risk of becoming a victim?

 Always learn about the area you’re visiting before you go.
-Before you leave for your destination, review the travel alerts and warnings on the State Department website, and read the security section on the WorldAware Country Risk Portal to learn about your planned location in advance of your trip.
+Before you leave for your destination, review the travel information on the State Department website to learn about your planned location in advance of your trip and review the country briefings available in the university’s travel registry.
 Schedule an appointment with the International Safety Office to review your trip if you have questions or concerns about your destination.
 In addition, keep in mind these safety tips:

 - When you arrive at your destination, make sure your accommodations are secure.
 If you don’t feel safe, ask to move your room or choose alternate housing.

 - Do not walk alone or distracted, especially at night.

 - Avoid shortcuts.